yoctoproject/poky/documentation/ref-manual/variables.rst

       You can safely share this directory between multiple builds on the same development machine.
-For additional information on how the build process gets source files when working behind a firewall or proxy server, see this specific question in the ":doc:`faq`" chapter.
+For additional information on how the build process gets source files when working behind a firewall or proxy server, see this specific question in the ":doc:`/ref-manual/faq`" chapter.
 You can also refer to the ":yocto_wiki:`Working Behind a Network Proxy </Working_Behind_a_Network_Proxy>`"
       Wiki page.